Topologically associating domain: Mechanisms of formation

 Computer simulations have shown that chromatin loop extrusion driven by cohesin motors can generate TADs.
 In the loop extrusion model, cohesin binds chromatin, pulls it in, and extrudes chromatin to progressively grow a loop.
 Chromatin on both sides of the cohesin complex is extruded until cohesin encounters a chromatin-bound CTCF protein, typically located at the boundary of a TAD.
 In this way, TAD boundaries can be brought together as the anchors of a chromatin loop.
 Indeed, in vitro, cohesin has been observed to processively extrude DNA loops in an ATP-dependent manner and stall at CTCF.
+However, some in vitro data indicates that the observed loops may be artifacts.
 Importantly, since cohesins can dynamically unbind from chromatin, this model suggests that TADs (and associated chromatin loops) are dynamic, transient structures, in agreement with in vivo observations.

 Other mechanisms for TAD formation have been suggested.
-For example, some simulations suggest that transcription-generated supercoiling can relocalize cohesin to TAD boundaries or that passively diffusing cohesin “slip links” can generate TADs.
+For example, some simulations suggest that transcription-generated supercoiling can relocalize cohesin to TAD boundaries or that passively diffusing cohesin "slip links" can generate TADs.

 Properties

 Conservation

 TADs have been reported to be relatively constant between different cell types (in stem cells and blood cells, for example), and even between species in specific cases.
+Comparative TAD analysis between Drosophila melanogaster and Drosophila subobscura, with a divergence time of approximately 49 million years, has revealed a conservation in range of 30-40%.